 37 CFR 1.31.
-Applicants may be represented by a >registered< attorney or agent.

-An applicant for patent may file and prosecute his or her own case, or he >or she< may be represented by a >registered< attorney, \>registered< agent, or other individual authorized to practice before the Patent and Trademark Office in patent cases. >See §§ 10.6 and 10.9 of this subchapter.< The Patent and Trademark Office cannot aid in the selection of a registered attorney or agent.
+Applicants May Be Represented by an Attorney or Agent.
+An applicant for patent may file and prosecute his own case, or he may be represented by an attorney or agent authorized to practice before the Patent and Trademark Office in patent cases.
+The Patent and Trademark Office cannot aid in the selection of an attorney or agent.

-If patentable subject matter appears to be disclosed in a prose application and it is apparent that the applicant is unfamiliar with the proper preparation and prosecution of patent applications, the examiner may suggest to the applicant that it may be desirable to employ a registered patent attorney or agent.
+If patentable subject matter appears to be disclosed in a pro se application and it is apparent that the applicant is unfamiliar with the proper preparation and prosecution of patent applications, the examiner may suggest to the application that it may be desirable to employ a registered patent attorney or agent.
 It is suggested that Form Paragraph 17.01 be incorporated in an Office action if the use of an attorney or agent is considered desirable and if patentable subject matter exists in the application.

-¶ 17.01 Employ Services of Attorney or Agent
+17.01 Employ Services of Attorney or Agent

-An examination of this application reveals that applicant is unfamiliar with patent prosecuting procedure.
+An examination of this application reveals the applicant is unfamiliar with patent prosecuting procedure.
 While an inventor may prosecute the application, lack of skill in this field usually acts as a liability in affording the maximum protection for the invention disclosed.
 Applicant is advised to secure the services of a registered patent attorney or agent to prosecute the application, since the value of a patent is largely dependent upon skillful preparation and prosecution.
 The Office cannot aid in selecting an attorney or agent.